dzuhyoosg/dzuhyoosg/README.md

 - 📫 How to reach me: connect me on LinkedIn!
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: When I'm not coding, I enjoy hiking/skiing ⛷.
+- ⚡ Fun fact: When I'm not coding, I enjoy hiking 🥾 and skiing ⛷.

 ---